harmony-one/h/progress/alaina-furstenberg.md

 ---

-2025-05-11 Sun: Continuation animating and editing the Blue to Fly AI video, have been dealing with a credit issue on Runway but have upgraded tiers to improve the video quality.
+2025-05-11 Sun (1.0 hr): Continuation animating and editing the Blue to Fly AI video, have been dealing with a credit issue on Runway but have upgraded tiers to improve the video quality.

-2025-05-10 Sat: Review of the team's /progress and writing of a [progress thread](https://x.com/harmonyprotocol/status/1921989524281803046).
+2025-05-10 Sat (1.0 hr): Review of the team's /progress and writing of a [progress thread](https://x.com/harmonyprotocol/status/1921989524281803046).

 2025-05-09 Fri: Update of the [community section](https://x.com/harmonyprotocol/status/1920981304155177299).
 FlappyH1 graphic and [promotion](https://x.com/harmonyprotocol/status/1920987732446171228).
 Continuation of Cursor tutorials.
 Continuation animating and editing the Blue to Fly AI video.